aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Fri May 24 05:07:32 2024
+Last update: Sat May 25 05:06:59 2024

 ### Let's play! 🎮